Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Results

-\textit{Effective Hamiltonian:} We consider spin-1/2 ultracold atoms loaded into a two-dimensional (2D) square optical lattice.
+\textbf{{ Effective Hamiltonian.}} We consider spin-1/2 ultracold atoms loaded into a two-dimensional (2D) square optical lattice.
 We restrict ourselves to the deep Mott insulator regime where the charge/mass degree of freedom is frozen while the spin degree of freedom remains active.
 Here the atomic hyperfine levels map onto effective spin states.
-The scattering length between the atoms in optical lattices can be controlled by a Feshbach resonance \cite{Kohl}.
+The scattering length between atoms in optical lattices can be controlled by a Feshbach resonance.
+Certain atoms, e.g., $^{40}$K, exhibit considerable tunability\cite{Kohl}.
 To derive the inter-spin interaction in this regime we first consider a two-site tight-binding model,